 - If you are over age 55, annual installments over a period of up to 15 years.
 Each year’s installment will be a fraction of the amount of your account balance in that year (i.e. year one payment will be 1/15th of your balance; year two payment will be 1/14th of your balance, etc.)

 Payment amounts will vary based on the payment schedule chosen and fund returns.
+Note that your election cannot be changed once you have received your first payment.

 If you do not have a bank account at a Canadian financial institution, you may elect to have your payments wired to your financial institution.
 Enrol or update your banking information by completing the Sun Life Request for benefit payment by wire form.
 Please note: Your receiving financial institution may charge a fee to accept wire transfers.